Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 #### Allowing multi select

 A property can also be defined in a way that multiple values can be selected.
-To all multiple selection, the `dataType` needs to be `array`, the `innerDataType` `configurable-enum` and the name of the configurable enum has to be in the `additional` field.
+To allow multiple selection, the `dataType` needs to be `array`, the `innerDataType` `configurable-enum` and the name of the configurable enum has to be in the `additional` field.
 The following example creates a property `materials` where multiple values from the `materials` configurable enum can be selected.

 ```json